-Exceptional cases of interstitial lung disease have been reported with some statins, especially with long-term therapy.
+Exceptional cases of interstitial lung disease have been reported with some statins, especially with long-term therapy (see section 4.8).
 Presenting features can include dyspnoea, non-productive cough and deterioration in general health (fatigue, weight loss and fever).
 If it is suspected a patient has developed interstitial lung disease, statin therapy should be discontinued.